JGVR/STBC/README.md

 # STBCApi
-This project is an RESTful API created for Strong Tower Baptist Church (STBC).
+This project is a RESTful API created for Strong Tower Baptist Church (STBC).
 The api integrates with MongoDb Atlas to perform CRUD operations in a collection with different document schemas.
 This API was created only for STBC but was designed with the idea that other churches may want to impletement/integrate their own version of this API.

 ## Getting Started